 As she says, “It’s cloudy.
 I can tell someone is coming towards me.
 I can see an image, but I can’t tell who the person is.”

-The two occasions she has come to an outreach, existing infections have prevented us from operating.
+On the two occasions she came to an outreach, existing infections have prevented us from operating.
 But once these were resolved, our new permanent local eye doctor, Dr Kasso, was able to operate.

-Before her operation she stayed at home, unable to work or live the life of a normal 22-year-old.
+Before her operation, she stayed at home, unable to work or live the life of a normal 22-year-old.
 Her mother didn't work either, having to care for her and her younger sister.
-Their lives depended on the generosity of their relatives and friends, and the meagre amount they earnt selling fans at the local market.
+Their lives depended on the generosity of their relatives and friends and the meagre amount they earned selling fans at the local market.

 This is the darkness of poverty and lack of understanding.
 Together, we can do something about it.